Grahame Thorne: Cooking shows

 Thorne has had two cooking shows on New Zealand TV; Thorney's Cooking Canterbury and Thorney's Cooking Central, both produced by his son Gareth.

 Personal life

 Thorne was adopted at birth in an adoption privately arranged by his grandfather.
 He described learning of his adoption at age 21 as "a devastating experience."
 He has married twice, with one son born to his first (South African) wife and four children to his second (New Zealand) wife.

 Thorne's family life was beset by tragedy.
 His son David had a spinal injury and stroke following a hard rugby tackle in a club rugby game in Nelson in 2006, and underwent long recuperation at Burwood Hospital.
 The care of his son distracted Thorne from his local government duties and he was criticised for refusing to resign.

-Son Bruce died when his four wheel drive vehicle overturned near Bloemfontein in South Africa in December 2009.
+Thorne's son Bruce died when his four wheel drive vehicle overturned near Bloemfontein in South Africa in December 2009.
 Thorne struggled with grief and alcohol consumption following the accident.

+Encounters with Police

+In 2015 Thorne reappeared in Queenstown District Court to challenge the validity of an infringement notice he received for overtaking vehicles on the left on a single carriageway.
+He was ordered to pay a fine and court costs.